getify/You-Dont-Know-JS/types-grammar/ch1.md

 This has implications on the length of strings, because a single visible character like the `🎆` fireworks symbol, when in a JS string, is a counted as 2 characters for the purposes of the string length!

-We'll revisit Unicode characters in a bit, and then cover more accurately computing string length in Chapter 2.
+We'll revisit Unicode characters in a bit, and then cover the challenges of computing string length in Chapter 2.

 ### Escape Sequences